0P3N50URC3-F0R3V3R/blackbeard/README.md

-# Black Beard
+# Black Beard Deep Dive emulator
+This is an OpenSource project for the game
-# DEEP ROCK GALACTIC - DEEPDIVE AND ASSIGNMENT EMULATOR
+DEEP ROCK GALACTIC - DEEPDIVE AND ASSIGNMENT EMULATOR

-# Currently Supported platform: Windows only.
+Currently Supported platform: Windows only.
 At the moment i am looking for people who is able to help me to compile this to Linux debian or ubuntu or Raspbian Buster!